List of EastEnders characters introduced in 2023: Emma Harding

 Emma tries to rebuild her relationship with Lola, but Billy and Jay are suspicious of her intentions.
 Lola struggles with Emma's overbearing behaviour and asks for some space.
 Before leaving, Emma gives Lexi a locket with her phone number in.
 A few weeks later, Lexi calls Emma to inform her of Lola's deterioration.
 Whilst initially angry that Emma gave her phone number to Lexi, Lola soon reconciles with Emma, who becomes wary of Jay.
 At Peggy's bar, Emma spots Jay and another woman talking and assumes they are having an affair; she tells Lola, who throws Jay out.
-After speaking to Jay's former girlfriend, Honey Mitchell (Emma Barton), Emma realises that she was wrong and apologises.
+After speaking to Billy's partner and Jay's former girlfriend, Honey Mitchell (Emma Barton), Emma realises that she was wrong and apologises.
 Emma, Lola and Lexi then spend Mother's Day together, which upsets Lexi, who wanted to spend the day alone with Lola.
 Emma supports Lola, Jay and Lexi when they arrange a charity fundraiser, but she is devastated when Lola learns that her tumour is incurable and she has six months to live.
 Emma confides in Sam Mitchell (Kim Medcalf) that she believes Lola is better off without her.
 Emma then tells Lola that she has been offered a job in America.
 Lola is furious with Emma for considering leaving her again and tells her that she never wants to see her again.
-Two months later, Lola dies.
-Emma arrives at her funeral with a large bouquet of flowers, but becomes overwhelmed and leaves.
+Two months later, Lola dies, having never reconciled with her mother.
+Emma arrives at her funeral with a large bouquet of flowers, but becomes overwhelmed and leaves, with only Honey seeing her.

 Emma returns three months later, after it is revealed that Lexi has been texting her for weeks, confiding in her after being bullied at secondary school.
 She meets with Ben Mitchell (Max Bowden), Lexi's father, and warns him about Lexi's bullying.
 Ben angrily orders Emma to leave but his husband, Callum Highway (Tony Clay), agrees to meet up with Emma to discuss Lexi.
 After having a drink at Peggy's, Emma has sex with Ben's father, Phil Mitchell (Steve McFadden), who is about to marry Kat Slater (Jessie Wallace).
 Emma tries to blackmail Phil into arranging regular contact for her and Lexi, but he threatens her instead.
 Emma soon leaves again and is forced by Phil to discontinue contact with Lexi.
+Phil's sister Sam later exposes the affair, leading to the breakdown of Phil's marriage to Kat.